cloudvista/iam/app-analysis/readme.md

 # VA TRM analysis
 https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results

-Search for  'Vista', 'Microsoft', and '.' (dot=all) in the VA TRM to
+Search for  'Vista', 'Microsoft', and '.' (dot=all) in the VA TRM to determine usage / approval of software technologies in VA.

-determine usage / approval of software technologies in VA.
+VISTA products in TRM

 | Vendor Name                                | Number of Products |
 |--------------------------------------------|---------------------|